-Credit Type: Foreign Language or Elective NCAA: No KS Scholars: Yes
+Prerequisite: None NCAA: No KS Scholars: Yes

 Content Description: This course will be offered through FuelEd and SWPRSC.
-Students continue their study of French, German, or Latin by further expanding their knowledge of key vocabulary topics and grammar concepts.
+Students continue their study of Spanish, French, or German by further expanding their knowledge of key vocabulary topics and grammar concepts.
 Students not only begin to comprehend listening and reading passages more fully, but they also are able to express themselves more meaningfully in both speaking and writing.
 There is a strong emphasis on providing context and conversational examples for the language concepts presented in each unit.
 Students should expect to be actively engaged in their own language learning, understand common vocabulary terms and phrases, use a wide range of grammar patterns in their speaking and writing, participate in conversations and respond appropriately to conversational prompts, analyze and compare cultural practices, products, and perspectives of various foreign language-speaking countries, and take frequent assessments where their language progression can be monitored.
 By semester 2, the course is conducted almost entirely in Spanish, French, German or Latin.
 The course has been carefully aligned to national standards as set forth by ACTFL (the American Council on the Teaching of Foreign Languages).